dotj/blog-boilerplate/README.md

 # blog-boilerplate

-This is a custom blog boilerplate using Gatsby and Typography.
+This is a custom blog boilerplate using Gatsby.

 ## Usage